10 Silent Symptoms of Anemia You Shouldn’t Ignore

 You’re short of breath or dizzy often

 Without enough iron or vitamin B12, the body cannot produce enough of a specific type of protein called hemoglobin, which is crucial to the functioning of red blood cells.
 Hemoglobin, which is so rich with iron that it gives blood its red colour, allows oxygen to bond to the cells so the cells can carry it in the bloodstream throughout the body.
 When there isn’t enough iron or vitamin B12 to create adequate amounts of hemoglobin, some parts of the body will not receive the oxygen they need.
 The result: Some anemia symptoms are that you’re out of breath easily and sometimes getting so little oxygen to your head that you feel dizzy or lightheaded.
-Anemia is also one of the many symptoms of colon cancer you need to watch out for.

-You’re just soooooo darn tired
+You’re just so darn tired

 University of Chicago Associate Professor of Medicine Andrew Artz, MD, says one of the most common (and prominent) anemia symptoms is a general feeling of exhaustion.
 “Fatigue is the predominant symptom,” Dr. Artz says.
 “The challenge of the symptom of fatigue is that every person has a different experience of how they notice it.
 Some will simply feel more tired; others will feel it with activity.”
 The tiredness is caused by the same process that leads to shortness of breath and dizziness: Without enough iron or vitamin B12, there’s not enough hemoglobin, and without enough hemoglobin, there’s not enough oxygen to fuel the body.
-Here’s what you should know about chronic fatigue.

 Your skin is looking more pale